winitzki/scall/tutorial/programming_dhall.md

   let test3 = assert : laws.assoc_law
   in True
 ```
-This verification is symbolic and is equivalent to a rigorous proof of the laws.

 Dhall is able to perform a similar check for the continuation monad: